-- Students on nonregistered internships are eligible to apply for a continuing student grant during the trimester of the internship.
-Note that the deadline is usually the second Friday of the trimester with no exception.
-If an award is made, funds will be applied toward tuition charges for the subsequent trimester. - Nonregistered internship students are not eligible to apply for any financial assistance, including a private educational loan to assist with any expenses. - Students on nonregistered internships are eligible to work on-campus for a maximum of 5 hours per week.
+- Students on non-registered internships are eligible to apply for a continuing student grant during the trimester of the internship.
+NOTE: The deadline is usually the second Friday of the trimester with no exception.
+If an award is made, funds will be applied toward tuition charges for the subsequent trimester. - Non-registered internship students are not eligible to apply for any financial assistance, including a private educational loan to assist with any expenses. - Students on non-registered internships are eligible to work on-campus for a maximum of 5 hours per week.